 Meet the Governors

-As Headteacher, I automatically become a member of the Governing body.
-Holding meetings and working alongside the elected Governors is a privilege.
-Our Governors give their time and use their skills wisely to support, challenge and improve the lives of all the children and staff at Swingate School.
+As Acting Head of School, I automatically become a member of the Governing body nad enjoy working alongside the elected Governors.
+Our Governors give their time and use their skills wisely to support, challenge and improve the lives of all the children at Swingate School.

 Chair of Governors